wbamberg/idl-reference/docs/nsIWebProgressListener.md

 after document load completion.
 It might also be called if an error
 occurs during network loading.

-@param aWebProgress
-       The nsIWebProgress instance that fired the notification.
-@param aRequest
-       The nsIRequest that has new security state.
-@param aState
-       A value composed of the Security State Flags and the Security
-       Strength Flags listed above.
-Any undefined bits are reserved for
-       future use.

 NOTE: These notifications will only occur if a security package is
 installed.